walnut261189/bioblock/README.md

 # bioblock
 A blockchain-based platform for secure storage and management of medical data, ensuring privacy, transparency, and seamless access for patients and healthcare providers.

-# Blockchain Medical Data

-A blockchain-based platform for securely storing and managing medical data.
-This project leverages blockchain technology to ensure data integrity, transparency, and accessibility for medical records.

 ---

 ## Features